 There’s little debate that Elon Musk is the Tony Stark of our generation.
 Considering that he is the founder of billion-dollar companies such as PayPal, SpaceX, and Tesla Motors, it is natural to wonder how he was able to make his businesses grow so successfully.
 Elon Musk is not afraid to defy the status quo and has involved himself in many other innovative projects such as solar-powered homes, high-speed public transport, and tunnel boring.
+Musk also has some marketing tips that can help any other company out there.

 Countless marketing tips and tricks readily available on the internet try to outline how he did it, but it’s useful to separate the wheat from the chaff.
 Let’s learn from the man himself.